Glomerulonephritis

 • Endocarditis

-• Diagnose with blood cultures, transesophageal echocardiogram (TEE)
+• Diagnose with blood cultures, transesophageal echocardiogram (TEE).
+Treat underlying infection.

 • Membranoproliferative Glomerulonephritis (MPGN)